-In December 1918 Iolaire was a lightly-armed steam-powered yacht in the Royal Navy’s Auxiliary Patrol force.
+In December 1918 Iolaire was a lightly-armed steam-powered yacht in the Royal Navy’s Auxiliary Patrol force, based at Stornoway.
 It had been hired in 1915 by the Admiralty (pennant no. 065) to augment the thousands of small vessels that served in home and foreign waters.
 It was built as a private yacht in 1881 at Ramage and Ferguson’s shipyard in Leith.
 In November 1918 it was renamed Iolaire, having previously carried the name Amalthaea, and before that, Iolanthe and Mione.

-Among the scattered records in NRS that relate to the Iolaire disaster, the testaments reveal the financial means of some of the victims, and a small group of sheriff court papers provide precious evidence of individual circumstances, and highlight some of the social conditions on Lewis that shaped the lives of some of those who perished in the wreck.
+Among the scattered records in NRS that relate to the Iolaire disaster, the testaments and other sheriff court records provide precious evidence of individual circumstances, and highlight some of the social conditions on Lewis that shaped the lives of some of those who perished in the wreck.
 A little-known series of records shows how islanders appealed against conscription during the First World War.

 Some islanders' stories